gabrielm28/Wordpress-Common/README.md

 # Project
-Wordpress 1 - Clone New York Times
+Wordpress - Common Files To Create a site with Wordpress